miyako/4d-plugin-svg-converter-light/README.md

 4d-plugin-svg-converter-light
 =============================

-4D implementation of the SVG2PDF program.
+4D implementation of the [SVG2PDF](https://github.com/db9052/pdf2svg) program.

+Includes

+libcairo
+libfontconfig
+libfreetype
+libiconv
+libjpeg
+libpixman
+libpng16
+libxml2
+libz

+Size is ``60.1 MB`` for 4 platforms.
+Not all SVG features are implemented (``mask``, for example).

 ### Platform